Indoor Air Pollution

 4. Formaldehyde-free or low formaldehyde emission furniture

-Using wooden furniture which is formaldehyde free or has low formaldehyde emission helps in reduction of indoor pollution (3).
+Using wooden furniture which is formaldehyde-free or has low formaldehyde emission helps in the reduction of indoor pollution (3).
 Formaldehyde is readily absorbed via respiration and causes sensory irritation especially eyes and upper respiratory tract (4).